Functions

 - def functions: Offer dynamism and flexibility similar to Python's

-.
+def.
 They allow for dynamic typing and do not require explicit type declarations for arguments or return types.
-Variables can be declared without var
+Variables can be declared without var, and arguments are mutable.

 - fn functions: Enforce strict type checking and memory safety, requiring explicit type declarations for arguments and return types.
 Arguments are immutable by default, promoting safer and more predictable code.